KartikeyDubey01/Full-Stack-Experiment/Practical-1/Experiment-1.md

 - How to create forms using semantic HTML5.
 - The importance and implementation of input validation.
-- Styling form elements using CSS for a modern UI.
 - Structuring responsive and accessible form layouts.

 ---